How to calculate debt to equity ratio?

 Debt can come in several forms, including loans, bonds, and credit lines, each with specific terms and conditions.
 To find out the total amount of debt an organization holds, the formula that is typically used is long-term debts + short-term debts.

 Equity represents the ownership value held by shareholders in a company, reflecting the residual interest in the company's assets after all liabilities are subtracted.
 It includes common stock, preferred stock, retained earnings, and additional paid-in capital.
-Equity signifies the net worth of a company from the perspective of its owners and is crucial for assessing financial health and stability.

 The formula to calculate equity is: